 Let’s take a look at what we’re starting with…

 I recently took this chair out of the office and moved it up to our bedroom.
 There used to be a glider/rocking chair here, and while it’s still in good shape, it wasn’t the look I wanted in our room.
-I pulled the blanket from our loft, but it doesn’t match at all.
-New blanket?
+I pulled the blanket from our loft, but it doesn’t really match.

 Blah.
 That’s all I can say.

-I am so over the dark beige/tan in this room.
+I am over the dark beige/tan in this room.
 I want to brighten it up with a lighter color, and I’m loving grays right now.
 My only concern with gray is that the carpet is tan-ish.
-Will it clash???
-Advice???
-Here are a couple paint colors I love, if clashing isn’t an issue:
+Will it clash?
+Here are a couple paint colors I love, if clashing isn’t an issue.

 Benjamin Moore Stonington Gray:

 Goal 2: Window Treatments

 Were plastic mini-blinds ever in style?
 I didn’t think so.
 Here are my two thoughts: 1.)
 Make my mini-blinds into Roman shades.
 (I have seen some tutorials on how to do this, but the thought is a little scary.)
 2.)
 Put rods above the windows and get curtains… or use something way cheaper than curtains as my budget is only $100.
 I’ve seen shower curtains, so maybe I can go that route.

 Goal 3: Create A Gallery Wall Above the Bed